bal-sm/repo-for-learning/systems/new_programming/python/Python_Crash_Course_Learning/README.md

 > Chapter 11 uses `pytest` to write automated tests for the code you write.
 The `pytest` library has become the industry standard tool for writing tests in Python.
 >
 > It’s friendly enough to use for your first tests, and if you pursue a career as a Python programmer, you’ll use it in professional settings as well.

+Note 3:
+> The index has been thoroughly updated to allow you to use Python Crash Course as a reference for all of your future Python projects.

+Mine:
+> Wow.